andrewda/node-steam-guide/Chapter 4 - Basics of Web Development/Chapter 4.3 - Templates/README.md

-# Chapter 4.3 - Using Templates
+# Chapter 4.3 - Templates

 Ok – we got our basic web app done in the last section, which basically sends us a "Hello World!" message.
 Pretty good, but we want to show more information